Keyera Corp. (OTCMKTS:KEYUF) Sees Significant Growth in Short Interest

 Keyera Corp.
-(OTCMKTS:KEYUF – Get Free Report) was the recipient of a large growth in short interest in December.
-As of December 15th, there was short interest totalling 13,424,900 shares, a growth of 54.2% from the November 30th total of 8,708,800 shares.
-Based on an average trading volume of 119,600 shares, the days-to-cover ratio is currently 112.2 days.
+(OTCMKTS:KEYUF – Get Free Report) was the recipient of a large increase in short interest during the month of December.
+As of December 15th, there was short interest totalling 13,424,900 shares, an increase of 54.2% from the November 30th total of 8,708,800 shares.
+Based on an average trading volume of 119,600 shares, the short-interest ratio is presently 112.2 days.

-Separately, Citigroup assumed coverage on shares of Keyera in a research note on Thursday, October 5th.
-They issued a “buy” rating and a $35.00 target price for the company.
+Separately, Citigroup initiated coverage on Keyera in a research note on Thursday, October 5th.
+They set a “buy” rating and a $35.00 price objective on the stock.

 Get Our Latest Analysis on KEYUF